maurimiranda/maurimiranda.github.io/README.md

 During this time I've created [GeoDashboard](http://github.com/maurimiranda/geodashboard), an open source and free web library to display data as maps and widgets using OGC standards.

-Also leaded the development of the multi-platform mobile application and played the role of SysAdmin managing all the servers and services involved in the project.
+Also led the development of the multi-platform mobile application and played the role of SysAdmin managing all the servers and services involved in the project.
 As an extra, I also helped with some Drupal tasks, mainly related with the API that communicates with the mobile app.